katharostech/docker-lldap-letsencrypt/README.md

-# docker-lldap-letsencrypt
+# simple-tls-proxy

-Docker image for running lldap with trusted HTTPS certificates from LetEncrypt™
+Tiny utility for running SSL Termination With ACME On a TCP Stream